cnorthwood/liveblogging/readme.txt

 == Changelog ==

+= 2.2.5 =

+* Remove notice caused by uninitialised variable
+* Fix bug where post ID global is incorrectly set to the ID of the last live blog entry instead of the parent post after The Loop.

 = 2.2.4 =

 * Fix regression where parent post details are filled in in the new entry screen